johndeighan/template/README.md

 - A Skeleton SvelteKit app
 - Git source code management
+- access to @jdeighan/base-utils, @jdeighan/svelte-utils
 - CoffeeScript enabled
 - vite and svelte config files converted to CoffeeScript
+- Markdown enabled
+- GitHub integration

 - A layout with a simple menu
-- Markdown enabled
+- an installable web app
 - Easy deployment as a static app
-- GitHub integration
-- access to @jdeighan/base-utils

 Instructions: